Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Folctha had attracted a certain sort of person, she noticed.
 They were mostly young or in their early forties at the oldest.
 There was a certain...liberalness.
 It wasn't anything explicit, and it wasn't universal, but there was definitely the sense that the people here really did have the adventurous mindset and open-minded attitude which might drive them to leave Earth in pursuit of an uncertain future on an alien world.
 Some of that cavalier attitude manifested itself in the way they dressed, stood and spoke.

-She found what she was looking for flipping burgers on one of the charcoal barbeques---six and a half feet tall, middle-length blond hair and a bit of a well-groomed beard.
+She found what she was looking for flipping burgers on one of the charcoal barbeques - six and a half feet tall, middle-length blond hair and a bit of a well-groomed beard.
 Beefy, strong-looking, and covered in tattoos.
 If he hadn't been wearing a ring on his left hand to match the girl with the pierced lip and partly-shaved, braided brown hair who was sitting next to him watching the grill's fire glowing on his muscles, he would have been perfect.

 Still.
 Rylee wasn't afraid to strike out and who knew?
 If she was very lucky, maybe those rings would just turn out to be the icing on the cake.